Bikilaketema/AMET-V2.0/README.md

 - Programming Languages: HTML and CSS(for the frontend), Python(With flask frame work)
 - Front-end Framework: CSS Only: with media query and flexbox to make it responsive
 - Back-end Framework: Flask
-- Database: currently it does not have it's own database, but stores it's data locally in a JSON file.
+- Database: It's using SQLite3 for database.
+The database file stored locally...cuz I don't have any server to use for that.
 - Deployment: Deployed on ubuntu server using NGINX and GUNICORN.(When I was learning SWE foundations @ALX Africa I got a server there for free and the website was once deployed on that server.
+Deploying it and configuring the server was an amazing experience.
 But currently it is not deployed on any active server.
-Some times I run it on my PC to show it to my friends.)
+But some times I run it on my PC to show it to my friends.)

 ## Usage
 Once they open the website, users can perform the following actions: